mKimp/word-search-helper/readme.md

 `const isFound = myTree.search(word)`

-`isFound` either is true if we have the word in our words tree or false, otherwises.
+`isFound` either is `true` if we have the word in our words tree or `false`, otherwises.

 ## Search the prefix in our words tree

 `const isFound = myTree.startsWith(prefix)`

-`isFound` either is true if we have the words starting with the provided prefix in our words tree or false, otherwises.
+`isFound` either is `true` if we have the words starting with the provided prefix in our words tree or `false`, otherwises.

 ## Auto complete search for the word in our words tree